+While domestic growth opportunities have been limited, Parsian Insurance is one of the Iranian firms which is investigating options for expanding into overseas markets.
 In December 2015, it was reported that Parsian was one of two Iranian banks poised to open branches in India as part of a trade and investment partnership between the countries' governments.
 Parsian will open branches in Mumbai and Delhi as part of the agreement.
-The move follows the recent Joint Commission Meeting (JCM) held in India which will see India and Iran pursue trade and investment agreements across a number of industries, including insurance and banking.
+The move follows a Joint Commission Meeting held in India which will see India and Iran pursue trade and investment agreements across a number of industries, including insurance and banking.